Score plateau

 You are practising tasks but not enabling skills

 PTE scores are built from enabling skills (grammar, oral fluency, pronunciation, spelling, vocabulary, written discourse) that feed across all four communicative scores.
-Practising Read Aloud 50 times does not fix a pronunciation problem — targeted pronunciation drills do.
+The AI scoring engine evaluates these skills independently.
+Practising Read Aloud 50 times does not fix a pronunciation problem — targeted pronunciation drills through speaking practice do.

 - 2